Verizon Phones and Plans for Seniors in 2026

 Does Verizon sell any medical alert systems?

-No, Verizon does not sell any medical alert systems, as of December 2024.
+No, Verizon does not sell any medical alert systems.
 The only senior-centric device it sells is the Verizon Care Smart watch, which offers an SOS button to call emergency contacts quickly.
 However, it lacks fall detection, which many medical alert systems have.

 -